 For NPR amounts calculated according to Section 3.B.4, the annual lapse rates used shall vary by level premium period as stated below:

-10% per year during any level premium period of less than five years, except as noted in iii and iv.
+10% per year during any level premium period of less than five years, except as noted in iii, v, and vi.

-6% per year during any level premium period of five or more years, except as noted in iii and iv.
+6% per year during any level premium period of five or more years, except as noted in iii, iv, v, and vi.

-For any policy with values subject to the requirements of Actuarial Guideline XLV—The Application of the Standard Nonforfeiture Law For Life Insurance to Certain Policies Having Intermediate Cash Benefits (AG 45) in Appendix C of the AP&P Manual, the annual lapse rate is 6% for the first half of the initial level premium period and 0% for the remainder of the initial level premium period.
+For any policy that provides an endowment benefit at the end of an initial level premium period that is materially less than the policy face amount, such as a return of premium benefit, , the annual lapse rate is 6% for the first half of the initial level premium period and 0% for the remainder of the initial level premium period except the final year thereof.

+Guidance Note: Therefore, the first 0% lapse rate would, for example, be at the end of year 11 for a 20 year level plan and at the end of year 8 for a 15 year level plan.

-10% per year during any premium paying period after an initial level premium period of less than five years.
+10% per year during any premium paying period after an initial level premium period of less than five years except as noted in v and vi.

+0% per year for any policy whose final premium has by then been payable.

-The lapse rate for the final year of a level premium period, applied after any benefit assumed payable in the final year, and prior to the payment of the increased premium rate, shall be determined based on the length of the level premium periods before and after the increase, as well as the percent increase in the gross premium per $1000 as shown in the table below instead of what would otherwise apply from i throughiv above.
+The lapse rate for the final year of a level premium period, applied after any benefit assumed payable in the final year, and prior to the payment of the increased premium rate, shall be determined based on the length of the level premium periods before and after the increase, as well as the percent increase in the gross premium (including policy fee) per $1000 of face amount as shown in the table below instead of what would otherwise apply from i through v above.